pschool-in/curriculum/science/6-8/materials-6.md

 Hard
 Opaque

-What are materils through which we can not see are called?
+What are the materials through which we can not see are called?
 Opaque
 Transparent
 Transclusent